Elk Island Public Schools

 What if there are more applicants than spaces available for the program?
 Will there be a random draw?

-When the Junior High Honours Program applications close, EIPS staff will review the number of applicants and information about current schools.
+When the Junior High Honours program applications close, EIPS staff will review the number of applicants and information about current schools.
 Division staff will then connect with applicable principals to determine where the finalized program locations will be.
 If the number of applications for Junior High Honours exceeds the number of available spaces at one or more schools or in one or more grades, a random selection draw may take place.
-Those not selected in the random selection process for one school may have the option to attend the Junior High Honours Program at another school if there is space available at another site.
+Those not selected in the random selection process for one school may have the option to attend the Junior High Honours program at another school if there is space available at another site.

 What would transportation look like if my child must travel to another school for the program?

 EIPS’ first goal is for these students to remain at their school.
 Overall, if a school has students apply from their school, they’ll be accommodated first.
 Only if students cannot be accommodated at their current school would the Division conduct a random draw and provide the option to register in the Junior High Honours program at another site.
-At.
-F.R.
-Haythorne Junior High, there are currently 36 students each in grades 8 and 9 enrolled in the Junior High Honours Program.
-At Sherwood Height Junior High, there are currently 18 students in Grade 8 and 37 students in Grade 9 enrolled in the program.

 Courses and Curriculum